sithmel/diesis-electrician/README.md

 diesis-electrician
 ==================
-This is an adapter for using [electrician](https://github.com/tes/electrician) components in with Diesis.
+This is an adapter for using [electrician](https://github.com/tes/electrician) components with Diesis.

 How it works
 ------------